 Print on demand.
 They force you to purchase a mock copy for quality purposes at a supposedly discounted rate, but it is generally the price of a regular book.
 Profit margins vary so much on the print versions of books, it’s not funny.
-They price based off the number of pages, whether black and white or color interior… there are so many variables.
+They price based off the number of pages, whether black and white or color interior, white or cream pages… there are so many variables.
 It’s only nice to have a print option for customers who enjoy your book so much that they want it in print or those few customers who only purchase print books (which is less than 5% of the reading audience these days, at least where you’re concerned since the book will not be physically available in book stores.
-The customer can special order the item for pick up at a bookstore, but they won’t carry your book in stock.)
+The customer can special order the item for pick up at a bookstore, but they won’t carry your book in stock generally.)

 Createspace tries to upsell you on each title.
 They offer you a higher profit margin, and premium distributing for each book for a fee of $39.
 Print is such a small market these days, especially when it’s not done properly, that it doesn’t seem worth it to me.
 If the books would be in your face and available at book stores the way they are when distributed by the big NY pubs, then go for it, but people are far less likely to purchase a print book, pay the higher price plus shipping (where applicable) when they haven’t seen, felt or peaked inside the book they were buying.
 Ultimately it’s up to you though.

 Essentially the same as createspace, but I prefer them over createspace.
-They are far better with customer service, walk-through/set-up etc. But this is merely a preference.
+They are far better with customer service, walk-through/set-up etc. They also usually have a new 20% off coupon that you can share with readers each month.
+This is merely a preference.
 They both do/offer the same thing.

 Now that you have the basics, here are the finer details of things.
 First, many people don’t realize this but by publishing your manuscript through Amazon, B&N, Apple or whoever, the piece is automatically copyrighted to you as the author/owner of the book’s rights.
 If you go through a traditional publisher, they will obtain a copyright for you through the Library of Congress.
 Beware that some of the smaller press publishers do not do this for you.
 Just read your contract.
 Regardless, it’s not essential that you spend the $35 and apply for a copyright.
 You are more than welcome to if it will make you feel more secure.